Before You Know It

 If you find social psychology interesting, if you enjoy books like Blink and Pre-suasion, if you’re ready to learn more about why you do what you do and how to harness your subconscious, then pick up a copy of Before You Know It.
 If you apply some of what you learn, before you know it you’ll take more control of your life.

 Brian Ahearn, CMCT®, is the Chief Influence Officer at Influence PEOPLE, LLC.
-His Lynda.com/LinkedIn Learning course, Persuasive Selling, has been viewed 150,000 times.
-His latest course, Persuasive Coaching, just went live this month.
-Have you watched both?
-If not, click here to see what you’ve been missing.
+His Lynda.com/LinkedIn Learning course, Persuasive Selling, has been viewed by more than 50,000 people!
+His latest course, Persuasive Coaching, just went live.
+Have you watched them yet?
+If not, click on either course name to see what you’ve been missing.